May 12, 2021

 Pat Flynn’s uses his popular blog (Smart Passive Income) and podcast (Smart Passive Podcast) to promote his affiliate products and services.

-The reason why Flynn is so successful is because he only recommends products that he’s passionate about and familiar with.
-He believes that affiliate networks should: provide significant value, understands what users want and need, lead and teach by example, and have earned significant trust.
+The reason why Flynn is so successful is that he only recommends products that he’s passionate about and familiar with.
+He believes that affiliate networks should: provide significant value, understands what users want and need, lead and teach by example, and have earned considerable trust.

-As we have established a reputation for providing in-depth and detailed reviews on web hosting companies, users will (based on our experience) trust our product or service recommendations.
+The website has established a reputation for providing in-depth and detailed reviews on web hosting companies.
+So users will trust its product or service recommendations.

 Pinch of Yum